panchomb/ie-exercise-3/modules/digital-twins/digital-twins-instance/endpoint--event-hub/README.md

 ### Parameter: `deadLetterUri`

 Dead letter storage URL for identity-based authentication.
 - Required: No
 - Type: string
 - Default: `''`

+### Parameter: `digitalTwinInstanceName`

+The name of the parent Digital Twin Instance resource.
+Required if the template is used in a standalone deployment.
+- Required: Yes
+- Type: string

 ### Parameter: `enableDefaultTelemetry`

 Enable telemetry via the Customer Usage Attribution ID (GUID).
 - Required: No
 - Type: bool
 - Default: `True`